MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/rotate.md

 }
 ```

 The `revolveDegrees` and `rotateDegrees` fields are animated.
 This program uses a different animation technique based on the Xamarin.Forms [`Animation`](xref:Xamarin.Forms.Animation) class.
-(This class is described in [Chapter 22 of *Creating Mobile Apps with Xamarin.Forms*](https://download.xamarin.com/developer/xamarin-forms-book/XamarinFormsBook-Ch22-Apr2016.pdf)) The `OnAppearing` override creates two `Animation` objects with callback methods and then calls `Commit` on them for an animation duration:
+(This class is described in Chapter 22 of [Free PDF download of *Creating Mobile Apps with Xamarin.Forms*](https://aka.ms/xamformsebook)) The `OnAppearing` override creates two `Animation` objects with callback methods and then calls `Commit` on them for an animation duration:

 ```csharp
 protected override void OnAppearing()